mdmustafizurrahman/An-Information-Retrieval-Approach-to-Building-Datasets-for-Hate-Speech-Detection/README.md

 2. Test.csv --> /data/train_test_sets/

 ## Annotation Interface

 Two different annotation interfaces used during pilot and main phases are provided in html format under /interface/ directory.

+## Author Distribution of Tweets

+Total Number of Authors: 9534
+1. Total number of Author with exactly 1 contribution: 9430
+2. Total number of Author with exactly 2 contribution: 97
+3. Total number of Author with more than 2 contribution: 7

 ## References

 <a id="1">[1]</a> Sweta Agrawal and Amit Awekar.
 2018.
 Deep learning for detecting cyberbullying across
 multiple social media platforms.
 In European Conference on Information Retrieval.
 Springer, 141–153.